Serpent-Tools/natrix/docs/src/ref.md

 In the `into_read` method you should return `None` if you get `FaillableMut(None)`, otherwise return the downgraded reference.
 In `into_mut`, return `None` for `FaillableMut(None)` and `Read`.

-*`Downgrade` should only be implemented for types that could represent both immutable and mutable references, for example its explcitily not implemented for `&`*
+*`Downgrade` should only be implemented for types that could represent both immutable and mutable references, for example its explicitly not implemented for `&`*